-- Describe the general and specific questions asked of proposers. - 2.2 Describe the procedure relating to quotations. - 2.3 Explain the methods by which underwriters gather material information and their legal significance. - 2.4 Describe the different ways in which premiums are calculated - 2.5 Explain the legal significance of procedures relating to the issue of cover notes, policies and certificates of insurance. - Describe the relevance of premium payment for valid cover. - 2.7 Describe the methods used by insurers to collect premiums including instalment facilities. - 2.8 Describe the features of Insurance Premium Tax.
+- Describe the general and specific questions asked of proposers. - 2.2 Describe the good practice/guidelines relating to quotations. - 2.3 Explain the methods by which underwriters gather material facts and information and their legal and contractual significance. - 2.4 Describe the different ways in which premiums are calculated and may be subject to taxation. - 2.5 Explain the legal significance of procedures relating to the issue of temporary evidence of cover, such as cover notes, policies and certificates of insurance. - 2.6 Describe the relevance of premium payment for valid - 2.7 Describe the methods used by insurers to collect premiums including instalment facilities.